bright/new-www/content/blog/choosing-mvp-tech-stack-in-2023-what-a-startup-founder-should-know.md

 <blockquote><div>If it is a solution for a large group of users with a spectrum of Apple devices, then you can’t choose only Swift UI.
 No matter how trendy it is right now.
 Yet if the product targets a smaller group of tech-savvy users I would base it on Swift UI.
 Having in mind that it is still a young technology, you cannot cross off good old UIKit completely.</div><footer>Tomasz Lizer, Senior iOS Developer</footer></blockquote>

 So remember to adjust trendy tools to your product and target group.

+## Hybrid or native mobile app?
+That is the question…